 Breast implant exchange is similar to a primary breast implant surgery.
 The surgeon will typically reopen the original incisions in order to reduce scarring during implant removal and replacement.

-The nature of the procedure may differ depending on the type of implant that has been chosen for placement.
+The nature of the procedure may differ depending on the type of implant that has been chosen for replacement.
 In some cases, the implant will be inserted under the breast tissue but above the muscle, while in other instances it will be placed under the chest muscle.

 Our board-certified plastic surgeon will design a customized treatment plan for each patient prior to performing the procedure.
 The implant exchange will be performed in an outpatient setting under general anesthesia and will take a few hours to complete.